 He also worked in partnership with others in his local community to successfully campaign for more local facilities for young people in Pollokshields and played an integral role in securing the new Muslim burial site in Glasgow which spans over 30 acres, which will last for the next 50 to 60 years.

 Alongside the Prime Minister Gordon Brown, Anas was central to raising, £1M to help the recovery effort after the devastating 2010 floods in Pakistan, leading to the building of 'Glasgow village' in Gharibabad, South Punjab and 'Fife village' in Pana, Punjab.

-Anas’ political priorities are shaped by his mission to ensure that the people of Glasgow get a fair deal for their city and helping to ensure that everyone has the opportunity to match their aspirations with achievement.
-In addition to this Anas has a keen interest in matters of foreign policy and in the fight to end poverty both at home and abroad.
+His political priorities are shaped by his mission to ensure that the people of Scotland get a fair deal and helping to ensure that everyone has the opportunity to match their aspirations with achievement.
+In addition to this Anas Sarwar has a keen interest in matters of foreign policy and in the fight to end poverty both at home and abroad.

 Anas Sarwar lives in Glasgow with his wife Furheen, who works as an NHS dentist.
 The couple have three young children.
 Anas Sarwar owns a quarter share of his family's cash and carry wholesale business.
 His share was valued in 2016 as worth between £2.7 million and £4.8 million.
 In September 2017, he transferred his shareholding to a discretionary trust for the benefit of his three young children, so that he could not personally access the assets or dividends.